kingstonrichard/kingstonrichard.uk/_posts/2018-02-19-i-closed-my-inbox-for-a-week.markdown

 ---
 layout: post
 title:  "I closed my inbox for a week"
-date:   2018-02-19
 categories: #DigitalBarnsley #WorkLifeBalance
-intro: Inbox anxiety is real, especially when returning to work after a holiday.
-I decided to take action recently and here's how I got on.
 redirect_from:
   - /closedinbox
   - /20180219
 ---
+Inbox anxiety is real, especially when returning to work after a holiday.
+I decided to take action recently and here's how I got on.

 It's Monday morning after February half-term and my first day back at work after a week of annual leave.
 Ordinarily at this time, I'd be sat in the office ploughing through a mountain of emails that had built up while I'd been away, trying to catch up and desperately seeking to reset to [inbox zero](http://whatis.techtarget.com/definition/inbox-zero).
 I'd be constantly interrupted by phone calls, instant messages, colleagues, my team, meetings, more emails, etc - all wanting information from me that I couldn't give them while I was off.
 And while it's lovely to be needed, I know I'd be getting gradually more frustrated and wound up as the day wore on.
 If I was lucky, I might manage to deal with a handful of emails before going home at the end of the day, signing on remotely and then working on them into the night.

 That's no way to start a fresh after a nice relaxing break from work.
 The whole point of a break from work is to recharge and come back with a renewed focus, not to walk into a nightmare and immediately regret ever having taken time off.
 Or to start panicking about the idea days before the holiday even ends, knowing what's to come.
 And of course, in the week leading up to a holiday, I'd have worked twice as many hours to "tidy up loose ends", "clear the decks" and "wind down" so as not to leave my colleagues in a position that they're "still waiting on Rich, he never replied".